janko/janko.io/_posts/2015-07-22-finder-objects.md

 ## Implementation

-Suprisingly, I didn't find any examples on the implemenation of finder objects.
+Suprisingly, I didn't find any examples on the implementation of finder objects.
 I first found out about them in [this presentation][presentation] held by Simone Carletti from DNSimple.
 The presentation doesn't contain the actual implemenation, but it contains enough examples of usage to understand